Steam-Chat-Bot/node-steam-chat-bot/README.md

 UnmoderateTrigger - unmoderates a groupchat.

 UrbanDictionaryTrigger - Queries Urban Dictionary for the first definition of a word, then pastes it into chat.
-Easily abused, as the bot can bypass steam's limit on characters per message, though it still gets cut off after a certain extent.

 WolframAlphaTrigger - Queries Wolfram Alpha if a message starts with a specified command.
 This only displays a textual representation of the primary result (if it exists) so it's not always a good answer.
 You will need an appId from http://products.wolframalpha.com/api/.